loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 ###### The relative wage coordination argument

 According to the **relative wage coordination argument**, most workers might be willing to accept their own wages declining during bad economic periods (and when demand for labor is decreasing) as long as everyone else's wages decline as well.
+(That is, not just everyone in their firm, but everyone in the labor force, or at least everyone in their segment of the labor force.)

 But since there is no way for a decentralized market economy to implement such a plan, workers confronted with the possibility of a wage cut will worry that other workers are not experiencing a similar wage cut.
 Consequently, receiving a wage cut means (or is perceived to mean) being worse off both in absolute terms and relative to others, and so workers fight hard against wage cuts.

+###### The theories

 These theories of why wages tend not to move downward differ in their logic and their implications, and figuring out the strengths and weaknesses of each theory is an ongoing subject of research in economics.
 All of these theories, however, explain why the tendency is to make some workers unemployed instead of simply lowering wages across the board when the economy or a firm is contracting.